7 Excellent Ways to Use Woody Debris on Your Property

 The wood and the fungi also help the bed retain water.
 This can greatly reduce how much watering you need to do, and potentially even eliminate your watering altogether depending on your climate and how large the beds are.

 You can also use woody debris to make some fantastic play structures for kids.
 The logs can be used as balance beams, you can make climbing structures out of them, a sandbox, or just let your kids build their own!

-On my own homestead, I built a sandbox and a climbing structure using woody debris.
+On my own property, I built a sandbox and a climbing structure using woody debris.
 I also have big logs placed around to mark trails and the edges of growing areas, which are great balance beams for kids to play on.

 My toddler loves walking up and down the logs that border my hedgerows, and he’s developing an amazing sense of balance!
 (Just be sure to leave enough space between your plants and your balance-beam trail markers that your plants won’t be damaged if wobbly little ones step off onto that side of the “beam!”)

 Raised beds and other wooden structures are often made using cut lumber, but logs and other woody debris work great.